Dealing with the deceased's rented home

 Apart from this, if a tenant dies while renting a private property and nothing is stated in the tenancy agreement it then becomes a civil matter between the landlord and the family of the tenant.

-What happens to a NIHE/registered Housing Association tenancy when someone dies?
+If the property is a NIHE/registered Housing Association tenancy

 In certain situations the tenancy may be passed on to another individual, depending on the type of tenancy and the specific situation.